emilia-h/nano-crl2-lsp/README.md

 compiler only runs the name lookup pass for that symbol (i.e., it does not run the entire compiler pipeline to find the location of the definition of one symbol).

+## Building and Running

+Run `npm i` and then `npm run build` in the root directory.
+You can then press F5 in VSCode to test this extension locally.

 ## Publishing

+Run `npm i` and then bundle appropriately by using `npm run build` (which uses esbuild).
+Also, run `cargo build --release` and copy the `nano_crl2_lsp` executable into the `server/` folder.

-For VSCode, refer to
+For publishing the VSCode extension, refer to [Publishing Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
-[Publishing Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).

-For VSCodium, refer to [Publishing Extensions](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions).
+For publishing the VSCodium extension, refer to [Publishing Extensions](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions).
 I publish to namespace `nano-crl`.
+I run `ovsx publish -p <token>` (optionally with flag `--pre-release`), which should also run `npm run build` automatically.